WrapFX/WrapFX/README.md

 ### Hi, i'm Wrap!

-I'm a high schooler studying to be a software engineer in the future.
+I'm a high schooler that used to code.

 ### Naming traditions

 Most of my projects are named after some plant or bird.
-I like plants and birds.

 Also, the vast majority of my projects end with FX (IE: FinchFX, PassFX, IvyFX).
 I do it like this for the sake of recognizability and a little bit of personality to these names.